 You may submit your proxies by attending the annual meeting and voting your shares in person.
-You also may choose to submit your proxies by any of the following methods:
+You also may choose to submit your proxies by either of the following methods:

 - VOTING BY MAIL.
 If you choose to vote by mail, simply complete the enclosed proxy card, date and sign it, and return it in the postage-paid envelope provided.
-If you sign your proxy card and return it without marking any voting instructions, your shares will be voted in favor of each of the proposals presented at the annual meeting. - VOTING BY TELEPHONE.
-You can vote your shares by telephone by calling the toll-free telephone number provided on the proxy card.
-Telephone voting is available 24 hours a day, and the procedures are designed to authenticate votes cast by using a personal identification number.
-The procedures allow you to appoint a proxy to vote your shares and to confirm that your instructions have been properly recorded.
-If you vote by telephone, you should not return your proxy card. - VOTING BY INTERNET.
+If you sign your proxy card and return it without marking any voting instructions, your shares will be voted in favor of each of the proposals presented at the annual meeting. - VOTING BY INTERNET.
 You can also vote via the Internet by signing on to the web site identified on the proxy card.
-Like telephone voting, Internet voting is available 24 hours a day, and the procedures are designed to authenticate votes cast by using a personal identification number.
+Internet voting is available 24 hours a day, and the procedures are designed to authenticate votes cast by using a personal identification number.
 The procedures allow you to appoint a proxy to vote your shares and to confirm that your instructions have been properly recorded.
 If you vote by Internet, you should not return your proxy card.